abdul-abdi/karibu/app/interact/INTERACT.md

 4. **Wallet Connection Problems**
    - Ensure MetaMask is installed and unlocked
-   - Verify you're connected to Hedera Testnet in MetaMask
+   - Verify you're connected to the correct Testnet in your wallet (if applicable)
    - Try refreshing the page and reconnecting
    - Check for browser console errors
    - Clear browser cache if persistent issues occur